preservim/vim-pencil/README.markdown

 * A modal editor with a steep learning curve
 * Time and effort to configure to your needs

-But then again Vim offers a unique editing environment not matched by other writing tools:
+But Vim offers a unique editing environment not matched by other writing
+tools:

 * Hands rest in a neutral ‘home’ position, only rarely straying to reach for mouse, track pad, or arrow keys